estrogencat/EeveeIPA/README.md

 Latest tweak is grabbed from the [original repository.](https://github.com/whoeevee/EeveeSpotifyReborn/releases)
 <br>
-IPA used is grabbed from IOSGods, Spotify 9.0.72 as of 29th August 2025.
+IPA used is grabbed from [here](https://armconverter.com/decryptedappstore/us/spotify), Spotify 9.0.74 is used as of 29th August 2025.

 <br>